PRINCE3264/PRINCE3264/README.md

-About Me
+## 👨‍💻 About Me

-## Hi  👋, I'm Prince Kumar Vidyarthi
+Hi 👋, I'm PRINCE VIDYARTHI , a passionate Full Stack Developer from India.

 ## 🌐 Socials: